 b.
 Trainee Termination Form

 The Trainee Termination Form is the basis for validating the total period of support.
-The grant program director must submit to CIRM a Trainee Termination Form for each trainee within 30 days of the end of the trainee's support.
+The grantee must submit to CIRM a Trainee Termination Form for each trainee within 30 days of the end of the trainee's support.